 $ sudo apt install trash-cli

 You will be asked to provide the password for the root user.
-When you enter a correct password, the installation process will begin.
+When you enter the correct password, the installation process will begin.

 You can then enter the following command in order to delete the Trash contents: